-Since the main objective of this research work was to study the possibility of recovering more than 50% combustible component from the tailing, thus S.E. was used, which is an index showing both the combustible and ash contents in the concentrate and also recovery of combustible part simultaneously.
+The relevant flotation tests were carried out in a Denver laboratory flotation machine model Q12.
+For each test 500g used, which is an index showing both the combustible and ash contents in concentrate and also recovery combustible part simultaneously.
 On the other hand to verify the creditability the experiments results, particularly to predict the other process conditions, a software based design (DX7) was used to develop the model of washing process in which the effective parameters are shown in a mathematical model.
-It is noteworthy that the factorial design was based on the notion that if all estimated effects were noise. they would have normal а (Gaussian) distribution and when plotted on a normal cumulative plot, would fall on straight line.
-Hence, the effects а significantly different from zero (noise) will fall outside the normal line [21].
-Therefore, software was used to produce probability plots and effective the parameters regarding the considered responses, which are given in Figs 2 and 3.
+It is noteworthy that the factorial design was based on the notion that if all estimated effects were noise, they would have a normal (Gaussian) distribution and when plotted on a normal cumulative plot, would fall on Hence, straight line. the significantly different from zero (noise) will fall outside the normal line [21].
+Therefore, software was used to produce probability plots and effective parameters regarding the considered responses, which are given in Figs 2 and 3.
 Having the effective response parameters determined, the appropriate models for creating each of these responses were established (Table 4).
 A brief ANOVA table for considered responses is also given in Table 5.